 Muscle-strengthening activities should happen almost every day or four days a week, depending on if you have a muscle or bone defect or not.
 Regular physical activity of moderate intensity such as walking, cycling, or doing sports – has significant and proven benefits for health.

 However, we should be careful.
 At different ages, being physically active to some level can cause potential harm.
 Still, some physical activity is always better than doing none.

 We can quickly achieve the recommended activity levels by becoming more active throughout the day in relatively simple ways.
 Just move more, with increased intensity, and sit less.
 To see and feel the benefits, you don’t have to make significant life changes.
 Just begin adding and building more activity into your day, one step at a time.

 The goal is to achieve a balance between spending time in front of screens and being physically active.

-Most of the people work on the computer or have to do something with a computer every single day.
+Most people work on the computer or have to do something with a computer every single day.
 That needs to be compensated with doing exercises and physical activities.
-It is not good neither recommended to do one of these two excessively.
+It is not good nor recommended to do one of these two excessively.